The Arts Society Wellington

 The membership subscription covers the cost of venue and equipment, travel and accommodation and fees for lecturers and refreshments after the lectures.
 As an incorporated charitable trust we are a non-profit organisation and support the arts within our community.

-Members are required to advise our Membership Secretary if they wish to bring a guest.
+Because seating in our lecture theatre is limited, members are required to advise our Membership Secretary in advance if they wish to bring a guest.
 We regret any one guest is restricted to attending just two lectures per year.

 There is a charge of $20.00 per guest.
 Members of other NZ Societies or international members of The Arts Society are welcome to attend our lectures at a charge of $15.00 on notification to our Membership Secretary.